-A few minutes travel by cableway and enjoy magnificent views of Old Tbilisi.
-Tourists will have a panoramic view of the old Tbilisi and the botanical garden.
+A few minutes travel by cable car and enjoy magnificent views of Old Tbilisi and the Botanical Garden.

-The bath district and Legvtakhevi are the very heart of the city.
-The tiny river also runs, with its picture-square waterfall and beautiful canyon.
-According to the legend, Tbilisi’s history starts with the hot sulfur springs.
+The Bath district and Legvtakhevi Waterfall are the very heart of the city.
+A tiny river also runs through here, with its picture-square waterfall and beautiful canyon.
+Furthermore, according to legend, Tbilisi’s history starts with the hot sulfur springs.

-Synagogue – Tbilisi used to be a cultural and administrative center for the Transcaucasia region.
+Tbilisi used to be a cultural and administrative center for the Transcaucasia region.
 It became a very multinational, multi-religious, and multicultural city.
-Additionally, nowadays in one district, you can see mosques, synagogues, Georgian churches, Armenian churches, and a Catholic church.
-Historically, till now, people of different nationalities and religions live peacefully beside each other.
+Nowadays, you can see mosques, synagogues, Georgian churches, Armenian churches, and a Catholic church.
+In its history and up till today, people of different nationalities and religions live peacefully beside each other.
 Above all, Tbilisi is called a city of tolerance.

-Sioni cathedral church was built in the XI century and used to be the main cathedral church of Tbilisi.
-Moreover, even today, you can find one of the most important sacred objects of the Georgian Orthodox Church – the cross of st. Nino – converter of Georgians.
+Sioni Cathedral was built in the 6th century and used to be the main cathedral of Tbilisi.
+Even today, you can find one of the most important sacred objects of the Georgian Orthodox Church here: the cross of St. Nino, a converter of Georgians.

-Baratashvili avenue is one of the most beautiful avenues in the city.
-In past times it was out of the main protection walls of Tbilisi.
-During the reconstruction of this street, the workers found city gates dating from the XI-XIII centuries.
-After that, the government first saved and made trails for people to walk around.
+Baratashvili Avenue is one of the most beautiful avenues in the city.
+In the past, it was outside of the main protection walls of Tbilisi.
+During the reconstruction of this street, workers found city gates dating from the XI-XIII centuries.
+The government protects them and makes trails for people to walk around them.

-The Tower Clock is a modern, bizarre tower built by the head of puppet theater – Rezo Gabriadze, and became a favorite attraction for locals and tourists.
+The Clock Tower is a modern, bizarre tower built by the head of the puppet theater, Rezo Gabriadze, and became a favorite attraction for locals and tourists.

-Anchiskhati church – the oldest building in the city, dates back to the VI century.
+Anchiskhati Church is the oldest building in the city and dates back to the VI century.

-Bridge of Peace – a modern walking bridge in the heart of the old part of Tbilisi and a nice place to take photos.
+The Bridge of Peace is a modern walking bridge in the heart of old Tbilisi and a lovely place to take photos.

-The city tour in Tbilisi ends.
-In conclusion, you will get advice about other places you can visit during your free time.
+Here, the city tour in Tbilisi ends.
+Upon your request, we can give you advice about other places you can visit during your free time.

-Travel to Mtatsinda by funicular, and enjoy city views from the highest point of the city – Mtatsminda park.
-On the way back visit the pantheon – The price is 30 GEL per person.
+Travel to Mtatsinda by funicular and enjoy city views from the highest point of the city – Mtatsminda Park.
+On the way back, visit the Pantheon – 30 GEL per person.

-Ethnographic open-air museum and Turtle lake – The price is 30 GEL per person.
+Ethnographic open-air museum and Turtle Lake – 30 GEL per person.

-Chronicle of Georgia – monument created by Zurab Tsereteli in 1985 – The price is 30 GEL per person.
+Chronicle of Georgia – monument created by Zurab Tsereteli in 1985 – 30 GEL per person.

-Day tour in Mtskheta – an ancient capital of Georgia.
+Day tour in Mtskheta – the old capital of Georgia.